 A student who does not meet Satisfactory Academic Progress at the end of the following periods may be dismissed from the University:

 - 1. Academic Warning/Financial Aid Warning period - 2.
 Academic Probation/Financial Aid Probation period - 3.
-Academic Appeal period may be dismissed from the University student's Academic Appeal is approved, they still will not be eligible to receive Financial Aid until the student meets the program GPA.
+Academic Appeal period may be dismissed from the University

 Title IV Students